ibm-ecm/content-analyzer-regex/README.md

 `-p` extracts all the US phone number occurrences <br>
 `-k` extracts all the UK postal code occurrences <br>
 `-d` extracts all the date occurrences <br>
+`-z` extracts all the US zipcode occurrences <br>

 ## Supported formats

 Here are the various formats supported for different types.

+> Note: The regular expressions used in the python script have a trailing space at the end when compared with the expressions provided here in the readme.
+The trailing space in the expression(s) is needed for python script so as to extract the words from a sentence.
+Also, for US Zipcode, additionally the dollar($) symbol is needed for the python script to extract the words from a sentence.

 ### Email
 _Regular Expression:_ <br>
 ```[a-zA-Z0-9][a-zA-Z0-9!#$%&\'*+/=.?^_`{|}~-]*@(?:[a-zA-Z](?:[a-zA-Z0-9-]*)?\.)+[a-zA-Z0-9](?:[a-zA-Z0-9-]*[a-zA-Z])?```